nextflow-io/nextflow/docs/operator.md

 : Removes leading and trailing blanks from values (default: `false`)

 `types`
-: List providing the type for each csv column or a map with [columnName:columnType].
+: List of column types, or map of column names to column types.
+If a map is provided, columns that aren't specified in the map will remain as a string.

-`typesStrict`
+`strict`
-: List or map providing the types of each csv column (same as ``types`` parameter).
-Checks if the value is of the desired type, otherwise returns a string.
+: Used only with the `types` option.
+When `true`, checks if the value is of the desired type, otherwise returns a string.

 ## splitFasta